jamesabel/longtaskrunnin/README.md

 The goal is to run a "long-running" task in PyQt without causing the UI to become unresponsive.
 In other words, none of the UI processing should block for any significant amount of time.

+The technique used here is to create a worker class derived from `Process` that is instantiated and started by a `QThread`.
+The `InterprocessCommunication` class facilitates communication between the worker process and the `QThread`.
+An instance of `InterprocessCommunication` is pickle-able, and is passed to the `Process` instance to provide the input.
+The output result from `Process` is passed back in a pickle in a temporary directory which is deleted upon read (the user is responsible use or save the result when its read).

 ### Process

 The process that is going to be run is assumed to be a Python class or function and runs via `multiprocess.Process`.